Security Compliance

 Customer support

-BitMEX offers support via a contact form on their website and has a detailed FAQ section as well.
+BitMEX offers support via a contact form on its website and has a detailed FAQ section.
+For Canadians this is academic, since the platform is off-limits entirely.

 Newton provides a knowledge base on its website, and its support team can be reached by submitting a ticket.
 However, direct contact may require navigation through the site.
 BitMEX offers customer support through email and a ticketing system, along with an FAQ section and a "References" section with useful trading information.